simeononsecurity/simeononsecurity.ch/content/articles/hackthebox-academy-vs-tryhackme-what-is-best/index.en.md

 ### HackTheBox Academy

 **HackTheBox Academy** is an online platform that provides a structured learning experience for cybersecurity professionals.
-It offers a wide range of cybersecurity topics, including penetration testing, forensics, and malware analysis, and provides both free and paid subscription options.
+It offers many cybersecurity topics, including penetration testing, forensics, and malware analysis, and provides both free and paid subscription options.

 **HackTheBox Academy** is known for its challenging and realistic labs and exercises that simulate real-world scenarios, while also providing extensive guidance and support to learners.
 Its courses and labs are designed to teach practical skills and knowledge in cybersecurity, making it a popular choice for cybersecurity professionals who want to improve their practical skills and advance their careers.